plamenkunev/WP-on-GKE/README.md

-# WP-on-GKE
+# Using Persistent Disks with WordPress and MySQL

-Deploying WordPress on GKE with Persistent Disks and Cloud SQL
+Follow this tutorial at https://cloud.google.com/kubernetes-engine/docs/tutorials/persistent-disk/